Best Furniture Stores

 Founded in 1977, Guardian works hard everyday to provide their customers with quality products, superior customer service, and the best furniture protection in the industry.

-For most people, how much a piece of furniture costs has a major influence on what and where to buy.
-Keep in mind, though, that high price doesn't always equate to higher quality.
+For many people, how much a piece of furniture costs has a major influence on what and where to buy.
+Keep in mind, though, that the price of a piece or set of furniture doesn't always correlate with the furniture's quality.
+You may be able to find great deals on quality pieces of furniture by strategically planning when you will shop.

 - Special offers: When buying new furnishings, look for discounts and offers.
-Buying several pieces at a time can buy you a package discount.
+Buying several pieces at a time may qualify you for package discount.
 For example, when you buy a bedroom set, it might come with the bed frame, nightstand, dresser and chest of drawers, all at a single, lower price point.
+You may also see special offers during holidays and storewide sales.

 - Additional fees: Watch out for hidden service fees, including delivery charges, shipping and handling fees or processing fees if you're applying for store credit.
 If you want to match existing upholstery or order replacement cushions, there could be a fee for this type of service.

 - Quality: The quality and materials used to manufacture furniture can play an important role in pricing.
-Solid wood pieces tend to go for more than pressboard and plastic construction.
+For instance, solid wood pieces tend to go for more than pressboard and plastic construction.
+How long you intend to keep your piece of furniture and how it will be used will determine when you want to invest in a better quality piece of furniture and when it is ok to spend less on a lesser quality piece.

 - Styles: Some stores specialize in certain decors, such as modern or traditional, and matching your preferences with the store can ensure you don't waste time while shopping.
 A store that caters to college students is unlikely to have full size dining room furniture, while a high end furniture manufacturer may not carry apartment-sized pieces.

 - Color choices: Sometimes a different finish can make all the difference, so look for a store that carries multiple versions of pieces in store or has samples of the different upholstery and finish options.
-If they don't have the products in store, you may not want to buy.
-When you buy a living room set, the sofa in stock might be one color, and the love seat that comes from the warehouse could be a very different shade.
+Many furniture stores can custom order pieces of furniture to match specific shades if the color you want is not housed in their in-store inventory.

 - Construction: Modular designs can fit a variety of rooms, while solid, traditional pieces may not fit through some doorways or around tight corners.
 Be sure to look for a wide selection of options, so you will be able to find pieces that fit, look good and function as desired.